Maxz-09/base-vikaru-md_demo/README.md

 #### Notes for demo users:
 - Open the folder (./lib/database/limit.json) then change the limit to 0 if the limit has been reached so the bot can be used again.

 - Usage limit reaches 10.
-Go to (./config.js) and change the global.demoNumber number to your number so that it doesn't get hit by the limit, it only applies to 1 number.
+Go to (./config.js) and change the global.devNumber number to your number so that it doesn't get hit by the limit, it only applies to 1 number.